ciphera-net/Drop/README.md

 - **Download Limits**: Restrict the number of times a file can be downloaded.
 - **User Verification**: Verify your email to manage your uploads and file requests.
 - **User Dashboard**: Manage your active uploads, delete files early, and track your file requests.
+- **Storage Management**: Monitor your storage usage and manage your quota.
+- **Session Security**: View and revoke active sessions across devices.
+- **Customizable Preferences**: Set default expiration times and download limits for your uploads.
 - **Download Notifications**: Get notified via email when your shared files are downloaded.
 - **Rate Limiting**: Intelligent abuse prevention ensures fair usage and service availability.